ShowTime-Corporation/profile-vitaie-frontend/README.md

 ## Git Branch

-This is the `main` branch of the ProfileVit[AI]e frontend project.
-It contains the stable, production-ready code for the user interface.
+This is the `develop` branch of the ProfileVit[AI]e frontend project.
+It contains the latest development code and is used for integrating new features and bug fixes before they are merged into the `main` branch.